trevorschachner/trevorschachner.github.io/home/projects.md

 Overview:
-* Created a lean-startup business plan for new on-campus coffee shop with "napping" areas for students.
+* Led three-person team and created a lean-startup business plan for an on-campus coffee and “napping” café for students
-* Developed differentiation strategy and profit-loss estimates for business.
+* Created differentiation strategy, profit-loss estimates, 18-month budget, and risk-management plan for the business
-* Created and pitched presentation to angel investors for funding at UofSC.
+* Created and pitched presentation to angel investors for funding at UofSC

 Naptime is an idea that has gone through many iterations before landing in its current state.